DaniKoch1/med701/README.md

-# med701
+# MED701
-Semester project on the first semester of MSc in Medialogy.
+Semester project on the 7th semester of MSc in Medialogy.